ActiveSolution/introduction-to-git/exercise-10-finding-lost-commits/README.md

 5. Delete your feature branch.

+6. Verify that the branch and its commits are gone.

-6. Use `reflog` to find the commit hash of the commit you want to recover.
+7. Use `reflog` to find the commit hash of the commit you want to recover.

-7. Recover the lost commit using `cherry-pick` or simply by using `checkout` and the commit hash you found in the `reflog`.
+8. Recover the lost commit using `cherry-pick` or simply by using `checkout` and the commit hash you found in the `reflog`.